 Construction and Integration

 Skid base fabrication and assembly begins the construction phase.
 The skid may be open frame, but usually has a floor plate with cut-outs for the equipment.
 Base construction involves procuring, receiving, cutting, coping, and welding beams per the engineering design.
 Fabrication personnel or testing professionals provide verification of weld quality per project requirements.

 Walls & Equipment

 Walls are typically constructed with sheet metal carbon steel (10 – 22 gauge) and formed by a sheet metal bending machine to specific dimensions then affixed to the skid.
-For blast-resistant e-houses, the walls may be formed by steel plates.
+For blast-resistant e-houses, the walls may consist of steel plates.
 Walls may feature cutouts to allow for window installation or HVAC and equipment intrusion.
-Insulation is also installed depending on customer requirements and HVAC considerations.
+Insulation installs, depending on customer requirements and HVAC considerations.
 Sheet metal liners attach to the interior of e-house walls to provide a finished look.

 Equipment enters and is set in place via floor jacks, forklifts, or overhead cranes.
 The dragging force between the skid and floor plate must not exceed live+dead load specifications.
 In exterior environments, this process typically waits until the roof and ceiling are installed.

 Roof & Ceiling